geethasathyamurthy/blog-and-publication/t_blog_taintuntaint.md

 **Command line implementation**

 For the end to end flow for provisioning resources by using command line, see [How to fix by using command line?](https://cloud.ibm.com/docs/schematics?topic=schematics-tainted-resources).

-The image shows the sample command line for displaying the taint and untaint status, Wait for the taint to complete and execute the state list command
+The image shows the sample command line for displaying the taint and untaint status. **Note** Wait for the taint to complete and execute the state list command.

 ![Sample command line for taint and untaint status](/images/cli_taint.png)